ZhenxingGuo0015/ZhenxingGuo0015.github.io/index.md

 I am now a Ph.D. candidate of the Department of Biostatistics and Bioformatics at Emory University, working with Professor <a href="http://www.haowulab.org">Hao Wu</a>.
 My research interests focus on the development of statistically principled and computationally efficient methd and tools for the analysis of biomedical data, in particular, omics data.
-I have been working on RNA methylation data during my PhD study, where I developed one efficient R/Bioconductor <a href="https://www.bioconductor.org/packages/release/bioc/html/TRESS.html">TRESS</a> to detect m6A methylation, (the most abundant RNA modification), and differential m6A methylation.
+I have been working on RNA methylation data during my PhD study, where I developed an efficient R/Bioconductor package <a href="https://www.bioconductor.org/packages/release/bioc/html/TRESS.html">TRESS</a> to detect m6A methylation (the most abundant RNA modification), and differential m6A methylation.
 In addition to methodology research,
 I'm also interested in collaboration projects with clinician and Biologist.
 My collaboration project involves the study of asthma, cancer and Alzheimer's disease.